loganrath/dwap-main/autoclick.md

  8. Close the tab.

 # Step 3: Close and Reopen Chrome
 Quit and re-open Chrome.
+Start at the [Am I Eligible](https://am-i-eligible.covid19vaccine.health.ny.gov/) page.
 Then when you land on a page that has a time slot available, it should auto select it and show you the form to begin registration.
 If you receive an error message on the website, that means someone else grabbed the time before you.
 You can then start over looking for appointments.

 # Step 4: Update as Needed
-If the URL of the appointment page changes (e.g. from apps5 to apps7), you will need to repeat step 2 part 5 to make sure the correct domain in showing.
+If the URL of the appointment page changes (e.g. from apps5 to apps7), you will need to repeat step 2 part 6 to make sure the correct domain in showing.

 # To turn off this extension